-With almost 2,500 stores in the UK and thousands of products available, from bubble bath to nappies, we know that you trust us to make sure the products you love to buy are sourced responsibly and ethically.
+With around 2,500 stores in the UK and thousands of products available, from bubble bath to nappies, we know that you trust us to make sure the products you love to buy are sourced responsibly and ethically.
 That’s why we’ve made it our priority to ensure that all Boots brand or Boots exclusive products are produced by suppliers who treat their workers fairly and show a responsible attitude to the environment.

 We work hard to make this happen, using our own in-house ‘supplier assessment’ team and approved external partners who visit the factories of our suppliers and audit them against the Boots ‘Code of Conduct for Ethical Trading’.
 We also use stringent policies and processes to make sure that our products meet the highest standards you expect.

 Here are some examples of the systems we have in place to help us do this:

 - We make sure our natural materials and ingredients are fully traceable back to their origin

 - When we examine the potential of new products we include sustainability information as well as traceability and biodiversity impact information in their assessment

 - We have an online database where we can trace ingredient information and assess the sustainability risks of raw materials used in Boots brand products

 - We have rigorous policies in place to ensure materials such as wood, paper and palm oil are sourced responsibly

 Our in-house ‘supplier assessment’ teams and approved external partners based in the UK and the Far East assess every Boots brand and exclusive product supplier against the Boots ‘Code of Conduct for Ethical Trading’, ensuring they are working as hard as we do to protect their employees and the environment.